Diversity and inclusion

 The Aboriginal Seasons of South Western Australia, by artist Rod Collard, was commissioned by Ruah to celebrate and raise awareness of Noongar culture.
 We are proud to share this inspiring artwork with our community.

-Ruah is working to achieve Rainbow Tick accreditation.
-The international quality framework formally recognises organisations, like ours, that are committed to delivering safe and inclusive services regardless of a people’s gender or sexual orientation.
+In December 2020, Ruah achieved Rainbow Tick accreditation, and with it national recognition of our commitment to delivering safe and inclusive services regardless of a people’s gender or sexual orientation.

 Ruah has long been a supporter of Pride events and was vocal in supporting the marriage equality vote in 2017 because we believe true connection comes from a place free from judgement and discrimination – where everyone is free to be themselves regardless of ability, age, culture, gender, race, sexual identity or intersex status.